 You’ve found a decently priced tutor with great reviews – fantastic!
 But your child’s marks don’t improve and they say that what they’re learning in tutoring isn’t the same as what they’re learning in lessons.
 What’s the problem?

 Usually, it’s because the content of their tutoring is wrong.
-In the UK all schools follow the National Curriculum (NC), and tutors should be teaching subjects that are in the NC.
+In the UK all schools follow the National Curriculum (NC) at Key Stage 1, 2, and 3, and tutors should be teaching subjects that are in the NC.

 But there’s no set order to how the National Curriculum should be taught, and this is where there could be an issue.
 It’s always worth checking with your child’s school what their ‘Scheme of Learning’ is, especially for maths.

-Many schools use the ‘White Rose’ scheme of work for teaching maths, and if your child’s school does as well, you’ll want to find a tutor that also follows that system.
+Many schools use the ‘White Rose’ scheme of work for teaching maths especially at primary school, and if your child’s school does as well, you’ll want to find a tutor that also follows that system.